Master of Business Administration (M.B.A.)

 For a MBA Administration, you must complete the MBA core course requirements in addition to the following:

 The MBA Administration concentration/major is designed for students who want the added flexibility of taking courses in a variety of areas.
 The Administration major is completed by taking three 6000-level M.B.A. electives within the College of Business and Innovation.
-Students are not permitted to take PUBH courses from the Healthcare Systems Management major toward the Administration major.
+Students are not permitted to take PUBH courses from the Public Health Management major toward the Administration major.
 However, students are permitted to complete BLAW 6100 Business, Government and Society, EFSB 6590 New Venture Creation, or EFSB 6690 Technology Commercialization.

 Leadership -- Each student can practice reflective thinking to assess personal strengths and challenges and can formulate strategies for lifetime development of leadership